 Writer Lakesha Arie-Angelo and Director Mumba Dodwell will help us to creatively retell this story, revealing the hidden stories of the Portchester prisoners whilst also exploring themes of race, identity and discrimination that are still relevant today.

 Since Summer 2020 we’ve been exploring the legacy of revolution and rebellion against slavery in the Caribbean as well as the prisoner of war experience through a series of online performance workshops.
-Historians from the University of Warwick helping us to uncover more about the stories of their journey and their lives.
+A team from the University of Warwick helping us to uncover more about the stories of their journey and their lives.
 We will also work with a local youth group to explore these themes further and encourage people who live in and around Portchester to share their voice and influence in the production of the new play.